 Supervisors are expected to regularly work more than 40 hours in a workweek, tend to urgent work matters during time off, and have additional responsibilities required in the supervision of personnel, (including supervising personnel eligible for overtime pay).
-In recognition, this policy provides for additional compensation for supervisors who meet the criteria outlined below.
+In recognition, this policy provides for additional compensation for supervisors who meet the requirements of this policy are eligible to have criteria outlined below.